nishihatapalmer/TreeTable/README.md

 ```

 ### The model
 First we need to subclass a `TreeTableModel`, which defines how to map a table to the `MyObject` class.

+Assuming the tree is composed of `DefaultMutableTreeNode` objects, and each `MyObject` is stored in the node user object:

 ```java
 public class MyObjectTreeTableModel extends TreeTableModel {